The Young Storytellers Workshop is designed to inspire writers ages 8-12 while giving them the tools they need to tell great stories.

 - Students will be given plenty of time to write.
 During this time the instructor will circulate and confer as needed.

-- To understand how we use storytelling to shape and understand our lives, students will be encouraged to find and share ‘real world’ examples of great storytelling across a variety of genres: books, television, movies, songs, poetry, theater, photography, games etc.
+- To understand how we use storytelling to shape and understand our lives, students will be encouraged to find and share ‘real world’ examples of great storytelling across a variety of genres: books, television, movies, songs, poetry, theater, photography, podcasts etc.